TheRosemaryProject/Sprig/README.md

 #### sprig uproot
 - Removes sprig from your system
+- uproot as in UPROOT some rosemary
 #### sprig grow \<NAME> \<path/to/manifest.json> \<path/to/main.rsmy> passwd
 - Pushes your code to existing package, with authentication required
+- grow as in GROW some rosemary
 #### sprig help
 - Get help on commands